iterorganization/IMAS-ParaView/docs/source/plugins/distributions_reader.rst

 Plugin Settings
 ---------------

-The Distributions Markers Reader allows you to load the coordinates available the in distribution, marked by the `coordinate_identifiers <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/distributions.html#distributions-distribution-markers>`_.
+The Distributions Reader allows you to load the coordinates available the in distribution, marked by the `coordinate_identifiers <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/distributions.html#distributions-distribution-markers>`_.

 By default, the reader will try to use ``x``, ``y``, and ``z`` coordinates in Paraview,